MediaComem/comem-archidep/ex/heroku-deployment.md

 on Heroku.

 The commands in this exercise must be executed **on your local machine** in the Git repository where you have the RPS application.
-You do not need your AWS server at all.
+You do not need your cloud server at all.

 #### Optional: create a Heroku application (if you have a credit card)